-Wyatt Hoffman is an Emerging Technology Policy Fellow at the U.S. Department of State, where he is sponsored by the Center for Security and Emerging Technology’s (CSET) State Department Fellowship.
+Wyatt Hoffman was an Emerging Technology Policy Fellow at the U.S. Department of State, where he is sponsored by the Center for Security and Emerging Technology’s (CSET) State Department Fellowship.
 He previously worked as a Research Fellow on CSET’s CyberAI Project.
 Prior to that, he was a senior research analyst with the Cyber Policy Initiative at the Carnegie Endowment for International Peace, where his work focused on cyber strategy, the role of the private sector in cybersecurity and the intersection of nuclear weapons and cybersecurity.
 Wyatt holds an M.A. in War Studies from King’s College London, where he was a Rotary Global Grant Scholar in Peace and Conflict Prevention and Resolution.
 He earned a B.A. in political science from Truman State University.